 6) Change the shower heater

 Hot water heater accounts for up to 15% of our monthly bills, and even higher depending on how old your house is.
 New models of electric water heaters cost around $750 to $800 including installation.
 While it may be costly upfront, but you may save up to 20% on the bill.
 While at it, install a heater blanket and insulate the exposed hot water pipes for extra savings.

 Washers, fridges, and other electrical appliances are now rated with energy star, which is the epitome of energy efficiency nowadays.
 The higher the rating, the more efficient the appliance is.
 An energy star-rated fridge, for instance, may cost between $400 to $900, depending on the type and style.
 In spite of the cost, owners can save up to $100 annually.

 A programmable thermostat alone can save up to 10% of your utility bills.
 This device can be set depending on the heating and cooling requirements of your home.
 For example, you may keep it at 65 degrees during the day and 55 degrees at night.
 Every temperature drops is an additional percentage on your savings with only a minimal $70 investment.

 9) Wash clothes in cold water

 Clothes washers cost between $600 and $800.
 However, you can save up to $110 per year if you are going to use a cold washer with energy star.
 You can save further if you will wash the clothes using cold water.
 A washer may use up to 90% of its energy just for heating the water.
-An average home do about 400 laundry loads on an annual basis if.
+An average home does about 400 laundry loads on an annual basis if.
 Thus, you will incur hundreds of dollars since you will require less energy per laundry load.

 10) Start a garden

-If you are serious on saving on your bills, you need to look at it from the cost and benefit perspective.
+If you are serious about saving on your bills, you need to look at it from the cost and benefit perspective.
 Yes, initial investments are required for some home improvement suggestions not above.
 However, the benefits from such are immense they can offset the costs in due time.